 Skiing in Egļukalns

 Egļukalns is located a 20-minute drive from Daugavpils, in Svente Parish, Daugavpils region, in the territory of Svente Nature Park, and is the highest point of the Augšzeme highlands.
-In the winter season, Egļukalns with its several pistes, welcomes skiers both young and old.
-You can also rent the necessary equipment here, as well as book ski lessons for beginners.
+In the winter season, Egļukalns with its several pistes welcomes skiers both young and old.
+You can also rent the necessary equipment here and book ski lessons for beginners.
 Egļukalns is well worth a visit even if you are not interested in active recreation, as there is a beautiful resting area at the top of the hill, providing a wonderful view over the surrounding hilly landscape and mosaic of forests.

-The Great Nīcgale Stone is a large boulder located in Neicgaļa Forest, in Nīcgale Parish, Daugavpils Municipality.
-It is the largest known boulder in Latvia, with both its length and width exceeding 10 metres and reaching a height of 3.5 metres.
+The Great Nīcgale Stone is a large boulder in Neicgaļa Forest, Daugavpils Municipality.
+It is the largest known boulder in Latvia, with both its length and width exceeding 10 meters and reaching a height of 3.5 metres.
 In the past, the boulder marked the border of the Nīcgale and Kalupe forests, and it was especially popular with hunters as a resting and breakfast place, but now it is part of the protected landscape area “Nīcgaļu meži”.
 According to legends and stories, devils intended to dam up the River Daugava, so they found an enormous stone and began to carry it to the river.
-There were twelve devils carrying the stone, but towards the morning they heard a rooster crowing and dropped the stone in the swamp on the border of the Nīcgale and Kalupe forests, where it still lies today.
+Twelve devils were carrying the stone, but towards the morning they heard a rooster crowing and dropped the stone in the swamp on the border of the Nīcgale and Kalupe forests, where it still lies today.

-The Latgale region is very diverse and offers engaging activities for nature lovers, architecture enthusiasts, and active recreation fans alike.
+The Latgale region is diverse and offers engaging activities for nature lovers, architecture enthusiasts, and active recreation fans.
 The winter is no exception and there are many ways to have a good time in Latgale, whilst getting to know one of the culturally richest regions of Latvia!